 The challenges are plenty.
 I think for one, it's getting respect from your male peers.
 I honestly thought that with the fact that I have a bit of a masculine edge, it would be easier for me to evade the wandering eyes and minds of male peers but what you find out is that it's not necessarily true.

 And then there's always learning how to manage situations in such a way that you don't end up in a space where someone is asking of you things that you don't want to give in order for you to advance.
-Knowing and understanding those nuances is very important but is one of the challenges I've and is one of the things I've continued to sharpen and learn as I grow.
+Knowing and understanding those nuances is very important but is one of the challenges I have and is one of the things I've continued to sharpen and learn as I grow.

 There's also the aspect of people in your field not taking you seriously.
-For example, usually when I go into shows, I always go in the deck and I mix my own vocals for my show.
-A lot of the times, it's male engineers and they're always confused and apprehensive to allow me to do something that I know is best for me because they think they know me more than I know me.
+For example, usually, when I go into shows, I always go in the deck and I mix my own vocals for my show.
+A lot of the time, it's male engineers and they're always confused and apprehensive to allow me to do something that I know is best for me because they think they know me more than I know me.